Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 The knob on the bottom of your chair is probably for tilt tension control.
 Some chairs recline when you push your body weight into them.

-If you want recline easily, make sure this knob is loose.
+If you want to recline easily, make sure this knob is loose.
 If you want the firm and secure in an upright position, tighten the knob.

 How to Adjust Your Office Chair Height Without Lever